MizaGBF/GBFAP/readme.md

 Just look at the full list in `updater.py` for more examples.
 Once the change is done, run `updater.py` again for the concerned characters.

-In a similar ways, some summons share assets, such as the Arcarum ones.
+* In a similar ways, some summons share assets, such as the Arcarum ones.
 The groups must be defined in the `SHARED_SUMMONS` variable.

+* Classes also requires to be hardcoded (in `class_lookup` and `class_ougi`).
+`class_lookup` requires the class main ID and a list of its secondary ID along with its proficiencies IDs.
+For example, `150201` and `dkf` are Dark Fencer IDs.
+It also uses a sword `sw` and dagger `kn`.
+So the result is `"150201": ["dkf_sw", "dkf_kn"],`.
+`class_ougi` is mostly for skins.
+Some skins use weapon assets for their charge attacks.
+Those weapons are usually not playable.
+Using the `-gbfal` flag can fill those gaps for you, if you have access to an up-to-date version.

-There are other weird exceptions, I recommend trying to read the code for more infos.
+There are other weird exceptions that I probably forgot, I recommend trying to read the code for more infos.

 # Additional Notes
 Downloaded assets are saved in the following folders: